CallumB04/callumb04.github.io/README.md

 > The application will open in your default browser at http://localhost:5173

 ## Future plans
-- Add a unique page for each Project.
-Which will display images, technologies used, and information about the Project.

 -   Possible implementation of a blog section to showcase my learning journey.